Field's

 Field's is a shopping centre in Ørestad, Copenhagen, close to the E20 motorway and Ørestad Station on the Copenhagen Metro.
 At 115,000 m^{2}, it is the second-largest mall in Denmark after Waves, and one of the largest in Scandinavia.
 It is owned by Steen & Strøm Danmark A/S and was designed by C. F. Møller Architects, Evenden and Haskolls.

 History

 Field's opened on 9 March 2004, with more than 250,000 customers visiting the centre during its first week in business.
 Field's occupies more than 115,000 m^{2} under one roof and features a total of approx. 150 stores, with more than 70 specialising in clothing, fashion or footwear.

 2022 shooting

 On 3 July 2022, three people were shot and killed in a mass shooting at Field's.
 A 22-year-old Danish man was later arrested by police.
+The shooting was not designated as a terror attack.